Emulating complex dynamical simulators with random Fourier features: Numerical results

 In order to have a more rigorous comparison between the two methods, we compare them based on the RMSE and MAE criteria.
-To do this, we select randomly 100 initial conditions from $\lbrack -10, 10\rbrack^3$ and for each initial condition we emulate the model with the two methods.
-Figure \ref{fig:lorenz_RMSE_MAE} illustrates the results obtained by Methods 1 (green) and 2 (orange).
+To do this, we select randomly 100 initial conditions from $\lbrack -10, 10\rbrack^3$ and for each initial condition we emulate the model with the two methods. \Cref{fig:lorenz_RMSE_MAE} illustrates the results obtained by Methods 1 (green) and 2 (orange).
 As can be seen, Method 1 has a higher prediction accuracy in emulating the first state variable ($x_1$) than Method 2.
-For the second and the third state variables, both methods have similar predictive performances.
+For the second and the third state variables, both methods have similar predictive performances. \Cref{fig:Lorenz_Accuracy_time} presents how the accuracy of the two methods evolves over time.
+Each curve in the plot represents the mean of $\lvert x_i - \hat{x}_i \rvert, i = 1, \ldots, d,$ computed from 100 initial conditions.
+Both methods exhibit similar trends, however, Method 1 exhibits a better accuracy trend for $x_1$.